-Highest ever retail engagement score
+Highest ever retail engagement score (beating FY 2023's record high)

 Board and Committee meeting attendance

 The Board holds regular scheduled meetings during the year and on an ad-hoc basis as and when required.
 During the year eight Board meetings were held and the attendance is set out below.
 Members of the executive team attended Board meetings as and when appropriate.